chef/automate/components/automate-chef-io/content/docs/backup.md

     chef-automate config patch backup_config.toml
     ```

-    After applying your configuration, the `backup_config.toml` file is no longer necessary, and its removal can occur.
+    Remove the `backup_config.toml` file after applying your configuration, as it is no longer necessary.

-#### Store a Filesystem Backup in a Single-file Archive
+### Store a Filesystem Backup in a Single-file Archive

-Some users prefer to store backups offline in single-file archives.
-Such archives must include both the configuration data and the reporting data contained in the standard backup.
+To store backups offline in single-file archives, single-file archives must include both the configuration data and the reporting data contained in the standard backup.

-The [configured backup directory]({{< ref "backup.md#backup-to-a-filesystem" >}}) contains both the timestamp-based directory for the configuration, and the reporting data stored in the `automate-elasticsearch-data` directory.
+The [configured backup directory]({{< ref "backup.md#backup-to-a-filesystem" >}}) contains both the timestamp-based directory for the configuration and the reporting data stored in the `automate-elasticsearch-data` directory.
-You must archive both of these directory types in any single-file backups you create.

-A timestamp-based directory distinguishes itself in the `automate-elasticsearch-data` directory by its file name format, such as `20180518010336`.
+A timestamp-based directory has a date-based name, such as such as `20180518010336`, in the `automate-elasticsearch-data` directory.

-Because externally-deployed Elasticsearch nodes lacks access to Chef Automate's built-in backup storage services, you must configure Elasticsearch backup settings separately from Chef Automate's primary backup settings.
+To provide externally-deployed Elasticsearch nodes access to Chef Automate's built-in backup storage services, you must configure Elasticsearch backup settings separately from Chef Automate's primary backup settings.
-You can configure backups to use either the local filesystem or an Amazon S3 bucket.

-### Backup to S3
+## Backup to S3

-Another backup option is to store backups in an existing Amazon S3 bucket.

-Supported S3-related settings are below:
+To store backups in an existing Amazon S3 bucket, use the supported S3-related settings below:

 ```toml
 [global.v1.backups]